Community response urged

 - Avoid using gasoline powered trimmers and leaf blowers.

-“Although we can’t control the ozone that is transported to us from other areas, residents can make a difference by maintaining acceptable ozone levels,” Johnson said.
+“Although we can’t control the ozone that is transported to us from other areas, local citizens can make a difference in maintaining acceptable ozone levels,” Johnson said.

 Children, elderly and people who have underlying lung diseases such as asthma are at particular risk of suffering from these effects.
 As ozone levels increase, the number of people affected and the severity of the health effects also increase.

-Air quality levels in the Wichita area on Thursday, July 12, exceeded the EPA ozone standard.
+Air quality levels in the Wichita area on Monday and Tuesday exceeded the EPA ozone standard.
 The maximum allowable eight-hour average for ozone is 0.075 parts per million (ppm).

-The eight-hour average in ppm was recorded this week at the continuous air monitors located in Sedgwick County and northern Sumner County:
+The following eight-hour averages in ppm were recorded this week at the continuous air monitors located in Sedgwick County and northern Sumner County:

 |City of Sedgwick